joshsedl/lando-drupal8-test-debugging/README.md

 ### To start:
 1. Make sure your software stack is installed and up to date: you need an up to date version of [lando](https://github.com/lando/lando/releases), Docker, Chrome and java.
 2. Download the the repo to a new empty project directory: `git clone https://github.com/JPustkuchen/lando-drupal8-test-debugging.git`
-3. Change into the cloned directory: 'cd lando-drupal8-test-debugging'
+3. Change into the cloned directory: 'cd lando-drupal8-test-debugging' (or rename it first as in TLDR)
 4. Remove git from the directory as we need a clean git instance for the project itself: `rm -rf .git`
 5. Run 'lando start' from inside this directory.